C. J. Brewer (defensive lineman): Houston Roughnecks

 Brewer was selected by the Houston Roughnecks of the XFL in the league's 2023 draft.
 He was released from his contract on May 15, 2023.

 Tampa Bay Buccaneers

 On May 15, 2023, Brewer signed with the Tampa Bay Buccaneers.
 He was waived on August 29, 2023, and re-signed to the practice squad.
 Brewer was released on November 14.
 On December 6, he was re-signed to the practice squad.
 He signed a reserve/future contract on January 23, 2024.

 Brewer was waived by the team during roster cuts on August 27, 2024 and re-signed with the practice squad the next day.
 He was promoted to the active roster on September 20.

 On August 26, 2025, Brewer was waived by the Buccaneers as part of final roster cuts and re-signed to the practice squad the next day.
 He was promoted to the active roster on September 23.
+On December 10, Brewer was waived and re-signed to the practice squad.